pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class associators [COMMAND-OPTIONS] CLASSNAME

-      Get the classes associated with a class.
+      List the classes associated with a class.

       List the CIM classes that are associated with the specified class (CLASSNAME argument) or subclasses thereof in the specified CIM namespace